RealRobotics/rpi-kb/ubuntu/pi_camera/arducam.md

 # Configuration for ArduCam

 The goal is to use the ArduCam B0310 12MP IMX708 camera with ROS Humble on a Raspberry Pi 4.
+These instructions also work for the Raspberry Pi camera v3 as it uses the same kernel module and drivers.

 The key problems are: